Al-rimi/Tomcat-auto-script/README.md

 }
 ```

-Explanation: The `Tomcat` function takes an action parameter (`start` or `stop`) and starts or stops the Tomcat server accordingly by executing the Java process with the appropriate arguments.
-If Tomcat is not already running, it can be started; if it is running, it can be stopped.
+Explanation: The `tomcat` function takes an action parameter (`start`, `stop`, or `reload`) and starts, stops, or reloads the Tomcat server accordingly by executing the Java process with the appropriate arguments.
 </details>

 <details>